open-eid/CDOC2/cdoc2-system-docs/docs/02_protocol_and_cryptography_spec/ch03_container_format.md

 #### KeyLabel recommendations

-Although not required by the specification, `KeyLabel` should however follow consistent formating rules and be structured in a machine-readable format for Client Application to show the User what decryption method is allowed and, in case of password and symmetric key encryption, a reminder of what password or key to use.
+Although not required by the specification, `KeyLabel` should however follow consistent formatting rules and be structured in a machine-readable format for Client Application to show the User what decryption method is allowed and, in case of password and symmetric key encryption, a reminder of what password or key to use.

-- KeyLabel should not be empty.
+- KeyLabel SHOULD NOT be empty.
-- KeyLabels should be unique inside container.
+- KeyLabels SHOULD be unique inside container.
-- If a KeyLabel starts with "data:" it should follow the [KeyLabel field specification v1](appendix_d_keylabel.md).
+- If a KeyLabel starts with "data:" it SHOULD follow the [KeyLabel field specification v1](appendix_d_keylabel.md).

 Dependent upon the encryption method the following formatting rules are used in the reference implementation: